 SUMMARY AND RECOMMENDATIONS

-●Physical examination may reveal decreased active range of motion of the shoulders, neck, and hips.
+●Physical examination can demonstrate decreased passive range of motion of the shoulders, neck, and hips.
 Muscle strength is normal when carefully tested.
-(See 'Symptoms and signs' above.)
+(See 'Physical examination' above.)

-●The characteristic laboratory finding is an elevation in the erythrocyte sedimentation rate (ESR) that occasionally exceeds 100 mm/h, but can also be less than 40 in a minority of patients.
-Elevated serum C-reactive protein (CRP) may be more sensitive than a high ESR for the diagnosis.
-(See 'Laboratory findings' above.)
+●The characteristic laboratory finding is an elevation in the erythrocyte sedimentation rate (ESR), occasionally exceeding 100 mm/hour, but which can also be less than 40 in a minority (5 to 20 percent) of patients.
+Elevated serum C-reactive protein (CRP) may be more sensitive than ESR for the diagnosis.
+(See 'Laboratory testing' above.)

-●The diagnosis of PMR can be made in patients with the following features, in whom another disease to explain the findings is not present:
+●The diagnosis of PMR can be made in patients with the following features, in whom another disease to explain the findings is not present (see 'General approach' above):

-●Temporal artery biopsy is NOT required in the absence of signs or symptoms of GCA.
-Evaluation, including biopsy, should be performed if symptoms of GCA develop, even if patients are on glucocorticoids.
+●Temporal artery biopsy is not required in the absence of signs or symptoms of GCA.
+Evaluation, including biopsy, should be performed if symptoms of GCA develop, even if patients are under treatment with glucocorticoids.
 (See 'Evaluation for GCA' above.)

-●Early seronegative rheumatoid arthritis (RA) may initially be difficult to differentiate from PMR.
-The differential diagnosis of PMR also includes a variety of other disorders that can usually be distinguished clinically from PMR.
+●Early seronegative rheumatoid arthritis (RA) can initially be difficult to differentiate from PMR.
+The differential diagnosis also includes a variety of other disorders that can usually be distinguished from PMR on clinical grounds.
 (See 'Differential diagnosis' above.)

 - Salvarani C, Gabriel SE, O'Fallon WM, Hunder GG.
 Epidemiology of polymyalgia rheumatica in Olmsted County, Minnesota, 1970-1991.
 Arthritis Rheum 1995; 38:369.